 Marcus Kruger Contract Information:

-Signed two-year contract with the Blackhawks in July of 2013.
+Signed a one-year, $1.5 million contract with the Blackhawks in September 2015.

 To instantly reveal our fantasy analysis of every player – including Marcus Kruger – simply subscribe now.